vendia/blog/releases/2021-11-26-releasenotes.md

 ---
 title: 'New Features and a Fresh Look for the Vendia Share Web Application'
-description: 'We're excited to share the new Vendia Share user interface with you'
+description: "We're excited to share the new Vendia Share user interface with you"
 date: '2021-11-26'
-draft: false
 tags:
 - New Features
 - GraphQL